kaushik-holla/Adverse-Reactions-Summarisation/README.md

 # Drug-Adverse-Reactions-Summarization
-Summarizing the adverse reactions of a drug
+Task: Summarizing the adverse reactions of a drug

-Input:

-	"assignment_data.csv"

-		Contains SetID and Adverse Reactions.

-Output:

-	"output.csv"

-		Contains Summary extracted from Adverse Reactions along with SetID and Adverse Reactions.
+In this notebook, we are taking in the input csv (which contains SetID(Id of the drug) and a detailed description of the effect caused by the drug including Adverse reactions) and performing extractive summarization to extract and summarize all the adverse reactions caused by the given drug.